-- Restore This will display the main screen. - Radio Off The wireless adapter is not associated with the network when the radio is off. - WZC On Wireless Zero Configuration (WZC), is a service of Microsoft Windows which dynamically selects a wireless network to connect. - Exit Terminate the connection to the Wireless Adapter.
+- Restore This will display the main screen. - Radio Off The wireless adapter is not associated with the network when the radio is off. - Exit Terminate the connection to the Wireless Adapter.

-Figure: Wireless Adapter menu
+Figure 5: Wireless Adapter menu

 Connecting to a Wireless Network